By Thea Babington-Stitt published

 With the holiday season approaching, there's no better time to get involved with this trend.
 We've selected a few of our favorite tablescaping ideas to get you thinking about how you might dress your Christmas table later this month.

-Christmas foliage is wonderful anywhere in the home, and will add a fresh and lively dimension to your dinner table.
+Christmas foliage ideas are wonderful anywhere in the home, and will add a fresh and lively dimension to your dinner table.

 ‘Bringing the outdoors in at this time of year is an effective way to decorate your table,' notes Ronny De Koning, global buyer at Petersham Nurseries.
 'A large vase of branches and garden foliage can look both dramatic and stylish.
 I like to mix these with a few decorations scattered across the table.’